bluss/pyproject-local-kernel/README.md

 ## Configuration

+Only one of the custom command and virtualenv path configurations can be used at a time.

+### Custom Command

 By default python from the local pyproject is run (using rye run, poetry run, etc.).
 A custom command can be configured in `pyproject.toml` - the pyproject file closest to the notebook is used (and no other means of configuration are supported).

 The key `tool.pyproject-local-kernel.python-cmd` should be a command that runs python in the virtual environment you want to use for the project.